iiBlackhawks/melodymod/README.md

 #4 Drag the mod you downloaded into this folder
 #5 Start Minecraft and join Hypixel, then press the grave key (~) while looking at the harp, you may change this bind in
 options/controls, at the bottom.

+(!)
+May be bugged!
+Please use my other installation in the mean time: https://www.youtube.com/watch?v=bei8kx2PDKc&t=198s Have fun getting melody's hair!